Loudmouth Golf

+History

 The company was established in 2000 by Scott "Woody" Woodworth, then a graphic designer.
 His first design involved a children's fabric with prints of Warner Brothers cartoon characters, which he had made by a local seamstress.
 The designs caught the attention of various sports personalities, who began ordering the pants.
-In 2007 Woodworth began creating his own fabric designs.
+In 2007, Woodworth began creating his own fabric designs.

+In October 2021, Alegria Holdings, an investment firm, acquired Loudmouth Golf.

+Recognition
-In 2009 golfer John Daly appeared wearing "loud" clothing from the company on the European Tour while banned from the PGA Tour.
-Daly later entered a formal endorsement agreement with the company.

-The Norwegian curling team drew international attention to the company, and to themselves, at the 2010 Winter Olympics by wearing Loudmouth's "Dixie-A" pants with red, white, and blue diamonds as a uniform.
+In 2009, golfer John Daly appeared wearing "loud" clothing from the company on the European Tour while banned from the PGA Tour.
+Daly later entered a formal endorsement agreement with the company.The Norwegian curling team drew international attention to the company, and to themselves, at the 2010 Winter Olympics by wearing Loudmouth's "Dixie-A" pants with red, white, and blue diamonds as a uniform.
 The team wore the pants on advice from second Chris Svae who served as their fashion consultant.
 The team gave a pair to King Harald V of Norway.
 A Facebook fan page created for Norway's pants drew more than 500,000 fans during the games.
-During the Olympics, Loudmouth's web traffic increased by a factor of ten and sales tripled.